What you will study

 This module is arranged in two parts: a subject section and a dissertation section.

-In the subject section, you will focus on a specific but wide-ranging topic: the body in antiquity.
-Some of the most innovative and exciting classical research is currently being done in body studies, and many of the scholars involved are Classical Studies staff at The Open University.
+you will focus on a specific but wide-ranging topic: the body in antiquity.
+Some of the most innovative and exciting classical research is currently being done in body studies, and many of the scholars involved are also our Classical Studies staff.
 The subject section will give you the chance to explore some of this new material at the hands of those experts, at the same time honing your skills in source analysis, grappling with secondary literature and constructing your own arguments.
 The topics chosen cover such diverse material as Greek and Roman literature, human remains, art and artefacts.
 You will learn to combine different types of evidence and to explore both classical scholarship and modern theoretical approaches.

-The subject section is divided into four teaching blocks:
+The subject section is divided into the following four teaching blocks:

-The theme of Block 2 is The Body and Cultural Ritual, and this block focusses on the way ancient societies dealt with the universal human events of birth and death.
+This block focuses on the way ancient societies dealt with the universal human events of birth and death.
 You will look at cultural assumptions and medical approaches surrounding childbirth, before moving on to ancient beliefs surrounding death, the way people disposed of and commemorated their dead and dealt with corpses, and the role of the body in the process of mourning.

-In Block 4 you will look at the Body as a Cultural Canvas by examining ancient ideals of beauty and sexual attraction.
+This block examines ancient ideals of beauty and sexual attraction.
 While allowing you to gain new insights into the ancient world through the subject of the body, the main objective of the subject section is to steadily prepare you for the writing of your dissertation.
-The TMAs at the end of each block build in increasing levels of independence in the way that you go about your work, and they are designed to give you training in the essential skills you will need to plan your dissertation, conduct your own research and structure your arguments.
-The TMA in Block 4 serves as a ‘practice run’ for planning your dissertation and writing your dissertation proposal.
+The tutor-marked assignments (TMA) at the end of each block build in increasing levels of independence in the way that you go about your work, and they are designed to give you training in the essential skills you will need to plan your dissertation, conduct your own research and structure your arguments.
+The TMA in this block serves as a ‘practice run’ for planning your dissertation and writing your dissertation proposal.
 In this way, by the end of the subject section, you will be ready to conduct your own independent research on a subject of your choice.
-TMA04 also includes an Outline Dissertation Proposal, in which you will run your proposed topic and your initial ideas past your tutor, so that any problems can be dealt with before your dedicated dissertation time begins.
+You'll also prepare an Outline Dissertation Proposal, in which you will run your proposed topic and your initial ideas past your tutor, so that any problems can be dealt with before your dedicated dissertation time begins.

 You will learn

-The classical studies MA part 2 will consolidate and build on the learning and research skills that you have acquired in the MA part 1 or Postgraduate Foundation Module.
+This module will consolidate and build on the learning and research skills that you have acquired in the MA Classical Studies part 1.
 You will be asked to evaluate and combine ancient source material as well as engaging with modern scholarly debates.
 The tasks are structured such that you gradually acquire more independence in your study, preparing you step by step for your dissertation.